mbzuai-nlp/PolyWER/README.md

 ## Dataset
-The Mixat dataset with the additional transcriptions can be found on [HuggingFace](https://huggingface.co/datasets/sqrk/mixat-tri).
+We used the [Mixat](https://github.com/mbzuai-nlp/mixat) dataset for our experiments.
+The original dataset only contains the transcriptions with the English code-switching in latin characters.
+We augment these transcriptions with two additional dimensions: transliterations and translations.
+These can be found on [HuggingFace](https://huggingface.co/datasets/sqrk/mixat-tri).

 ```python
 >>> from datasets import load_dataset